 - Apply on-line to ADN - Apply on-line to the ADN program during an application period by clicking the "APPLY TO ADN" link on this web page.
 Application dates are under the link.

 - Criminal, psychiatric, or substance abuse history -Two clear background checks are required as a condition of full acceptance after an applicant's initial acceptance into the ADN program and before the student may enroll in ADN courses: (1) an FBI background check conducted by the Texas Board of Nursing (BON); and (2) an additional background check required by clinical affiliates.
 For further information please go to the "Background Checks" page at the application instructions links on this web page.
 Individuals with felonies (felony conviction, deferred adjudication felony, or pending felony) are not eligible for admission to Alvin Community College nursing programs.

 *Tuition, books, fees and supplies for academic (non-nursing) courses required to complete the nursing degree are extra.
 Tuition and fees are subject to change without notice.
-The most current costs breakdowns are at the application instructions links on this web page.
+Costs breakdowns by semester are at the application instructions links on this web page.

 You are welcome to ask questions at an ADN information meeting or applicant meeting These meetings are open to all who are interested in finding out more about either the 2-year ADN program or the 1-year LVN-to-ADN Transition program.
 Click on "Info Meeting Schedule" on this page for information meeting dates and times (no reservation required).